Xiao Jinguang: After the establishment of the PRC

-In August 1973, he was elected as a member of The 10th Central Congress.
-In 1975, he worked as a member of The Third National People's Congress.
+In August 1973, he was elected as a member of the 10th Central Congress.
+In 1975, he worked as a member of the Third National People's Congress.
 In October 1976, Xiao met with Marshal Ye Jianying, and suggested to clear the Gang of Four (四人帮).
-In August 1977, he was elected as a member of The 11th Central Congress.
-On May 5, 1979, the CPC Central Committee rehabilitated Xiao's unjust verdict, and in the following month he was elected as the vice chairman of the fifth Standing Committee of National People's Congress.
+In August 1977, he was elected as a member of the 11th Central Congress.
+On May 5, 1979, the CPC Central Committee rehabilitated Xiao's unjust verdict, and in the following month he was elected as the vice chairman of the fifth Standing Committee of the National People's Congress.
 In January 1980, Xiao Jinguang retired from the Navy leadership positions; and two years later he worked as a member of the Advisory Committee of the CPC Central Committee (中共中央顾问委员会)."

 Death

 Xiao Jinguang died in Beijing on 29 March 1989 from colon cancer.
 After the funeral, his ashes were subsequently scattered at sea, according to his wishes.
 Xiao was eulogized as a "great Marxist, great Proletarian Revolutionary, military strategist, one of the main leaders of People's Liberation Army Navy.